The Effect of Twisted Magnetic Field on the Period Ratio P_1/P_2 of Nonaxisymmetric MHD Waves: Equations of motion

-Like Ruderman (2007), we define $\epsilon=\frac{Aa}{B_0}\ll 1$ which is in good agreement with the observations.
-Following the second order perturbation method in terms of $\epsilon$ given by Ruderman (2007), solution of Eqs. (\ref{mhd1})-(\ref{mhd2}) in terms of $P=\frac{\mathbf{B}\cdot\delta\mathbf{B}}{4\pi}$, the Eulerian perturbation in the magnetic pressure, and $\xi_r=-\delta v_{r}/{\rm i}\omega$, the Lagrangian perturbation in the radial displacement, for the twisted regions yields
+Here like Ruderman (2007) we consider $\epsilon:=\frac{Aa}{B_0}\sim k_za\ll 1$ which is in good agreement with the observations and also look for the low frequency eigenmodes.
+Following the second order perturbation method in terms of $\epsilon$ given by Ruderman (2007), solutions of Eqs. (\ref{mhd1})-(\ref{mhd2}) in terms of $\delta P=\frac{\mathbf{B}\cdot\delta\mathbf{B}}{4\pi}$, the Eulerian perturbation in the magnetic pressure, and $\xi_r=-\delta v_{r}/{\rm i}\omega$, the Lagrangian perturbation in the radial displacement, for the interior and annulus regions yield

 where $ F = k_z+m\frac{A}{B_0}$.
 Equations (\ref{P}) and (\ref{dxir}) are same as Eqs.
 (19) and (21), respectively, in Ruderman (2007).

 In the interior and annulus regions, solutions of Eq. (\ref{dxir}) are